aday-94/IU_Arabic_CompPhon_Project/README.md

     Step 3.
 Read in pre-silver standard (preSS) and silver standard (SS) transcription texts

-            Get all possible 2-character combinations in the preSS and SS
+            Get counts of all possible 2-character combinations in the preSS and SS

     Debrief 1

     Step 4.
-Learn neural network (NN) feature embeddings for each IPA character
+Learn and extract neural network (NN) feature embeddings for each IPA character

     Step 5.
-Visualize cosine similarity histograms of PF and NN embeddings
+Visualize cosine similarity histograms of all IPA characters using PF and NN embeddings

     Step 6.
-Qualitatively compare the cosine similarity scores of each 2-character pair
+Qualitatively compare the cosine similarity scores of each 2-character pair that showed an increase in counts from the preSS to SS texts

     Debrief 2